 BREAST ASYMMETRY AFTER BREAST AUGMENTATION

-Posted On: May 14, 2009 Author: Dr. Stuart Linder Posted In: Breast Asymmetry
+Posted On: November 01, 2018 Author: The Office of Dr. Stuart Linder Posted In: Breast Asymmetry

 Patients present with breast asymmetry prior to undergoing their implant surgery.
 That’s why in reality it’s difficult, if not impossible, to completely correct asymmetries.
 However, asymmetries must be identified in the early stage prior to surgery in order to allow for volume changes.